Klaus Dinger: 1984–1987: Néondian, Neu! 4 and Blue

 With the La Düsseldorf name blocked, Dinger turned back to his first successful project: Neu!.
 Since the group disbanded in 1975, Michael Rother had recorded a further two albums with Harmonia and five solo albums.
 The recording of the last of these, Lust, had coicided with the recording of Néondian.
 Conny Plank had worked with Rother on his first three studio albums, as had Jaki Liebezeit, and both had also appeared on Néondian.
 As a result, Dinger was well connected with Michael Rother in 1985, and an arrangements were made for a Neu! reunion album, and supporting tour.
 Dinger and Rother were unable to secure the help of Conny Plank—vital as a "mediator"—who was engaged with Dieter Moebius in a world tour as Moebius & Plank.
 Recording thus began in Dinger's Düsseldorf studios (named "Im Gründ" here and elsewhere) in late 1985.

 Sessions were troubled, not least by the difficult relationship Dinger and Rother maintained.
 Dinger also disliked Rother's new style of music, exhibited on Lust, which forwent guitar for synthesizers: "One of the reasons the spark did not jump during the recordings with Michael Rother in '85 [was that] he had to search so long to find a guitar, so in the end he stuck to his Fairlight [synthesizer]."

 After several weeks of recording, sessions began to break down, and by early 1986 the project had been abandoned.
 The album was partly finished, with the songs "Good Life", "Crazy", "Dänzing" and "La Bomba (Stop Apartheid World Wide!)" being complete.
 However, this amounted only to half of a potential album, with the remainder of material being unfinished and fragmentary, lacking vocals, instrumental overdubs, or both.
 Dinger and Rother sealed the master reels with wax, intending to resume sessions at a later date.
 Dinger moved back to Zeeland with Mâri and her children, decorating and furnishing the old farmhouse as a permanent family home.

 Here, Dinger worked on a number of tracks he had roughly recorded alone after the release of Neondian.
 These tracks would eventually come to constitute the album Blue, which was released in 1999 on Captain Trip Records.

 La!
 Neu?

 La!
 Neu? is a later project that Dinger headed.
 Through the mid-1990s, the group released albums on Captain Trip Records, the label that also issued the "semi-official" recordings Neu!
 4 and Neu!
 '72 Live! (both of which were released without Rother's consent).

 Death

-Dinger died on 21 March 2008, three days before his 62nd birthday, of heart failure.
+Klaus Dinger died unexpectedly of heart failure three days before his 62nd birthday.
+The funeral took place in the presence of his closest family members.